 From AOBRD to ELD: Here’s the Top ELD Features to Look for

-Since December 16 of 2019, AOBRDs have become a thing of the past.
+Since 2019, AOBRDs have become a thing of the past.
 Today’s commercial vehicles are required to use ELDs.
 But how do you compare AOBRD vs ELD devices?
 And what features should you look for in an ELD?

 Track Engine Activity